 Mid top sneakers fall between the low tops and the high tops.
 Sneakers under this classification cover the ankles but not as extensive as that of the high tops' coverage, with their collar situated not higher than the ankle.

-It is not always the case, though, as there are prevalent low top sneakers with a whopping price tag such as the limited releases, special edition models, designer items, or those equipped with top-of-the-line technologies.
+It is not always the case, though, as there are prevalent low top sneakers with a whopping price tag such as the limited releases, special edition models, designer items, or those equipped with top-of-the-line shoe technologies.

 Men’s and women’s low top sneakers, similar to mid top sneakers and high top sneakers, also incorporate cushioning technologies for a more comfortable feel on the feet and added support and stability.
 Some of these are Nike’s Air and Lunarlon, Adidas’ Boost and Tubular, Asics’ Gel cushioning, New Balance’s AbZorb, and Reebok’s Hexalite.

-|Low cut construction||The low cut construction allows freedom of movement for the feet.||Sneakers with low cut construction sometimes have minimal cushioning and a little less support around the ankle.
+- Disadvantages: Sneakers with low cut construction sometimes have minimal cushioning and a little less support around the ankle.

-|Styling||Low top sneakers are versatile in styling because of their overall shape and construction.
+- Advantages: Low top sneakers are versatile in styling because of their overall shape and construction.
 They can be worn with almost any kind of outfit from day to night.

-|Type of closure||Most low top sneakers have lace-up closure, while others utilize Velcro straps or a slip-on construction.
-Regardless of closure type, low top sneakers are effortless to put on and off compared to mid tops and high tops.
+- Advantages: Most low top sneakers have lace-up closure, while others utilize Velcro straps or a slip-on construction.
+Regardless of closure type, low top sneakers are simple to put on and off compared to mid tops and high tops.

-|Cleaning||Low top sneakers are easier to clean or wash since they have fewer materials compared to mid top and high top sneakers.
-Also, the low cut construction allows quick drying.
+- Advantages: Low top sneakers are easier to clean or wash since they have fewer materials compared to mid top and high top sneakers.
+Additionally, the low cut construction allows quick drying.

 Over the last few years, sneakers have been dominating the fashion scene and slowly replacing stilettos and high heels for women.
-This occurrence has been evident in fashion events worldwide and even up to fashion bloggers and influencers' social media presence.
+This occurrence has been evident in the fashion events worldwide and even up to fashion bloggers and influencers' social media presence.